-Once the arrest order is granted, the claimant shall mandatorily file substantive proceedings (i.e. proceedings on merits) within eight (8) days of an arrest order having been served, failing which the arrest will lapse.
+Once the arrest order is granted, the claimant shall mandatorily file substantive proceedings (i.e. proceedings on merits) within eight (8) days from an arrest order been granted, failing which the arrest will lapse.
 The substantive claim should be file before the court having jurisdiction on the merits, and arresting the vessel in UAE per se is not bringing jurisdiction of the UAE Courts on the substantive claim to the UAE.